 5.3 Vehicle Immobilization

-5.3.3 Vehicles immobilized for longer than thirty-six hours will be towed from the University to a designated storage facility.
-The owner or custodian of the vehicle will be responsible for both the boot removal and towing fees, applicable storage fees, and accumulated fines.
-A vehicle will not be released until restitution arrangements are complete.
+5.3.4 Vehicles immobilized for longer than thirty-six (36) hours shall be towed from the University.
+The owner or custodian of the vehicle shall be responsible for both the boot removal and towing fees, applicable storage fees and accumulated fines.
+A vehicle shall not be released until all fines and fees are paid.

 5.4 Suspension of Parking Privileges

-5.4.1 The Director of Transportation can, in addition to any other penalty, suspend the parking privileges of any individual found to be in violation of the following:
+5.4.1 The Director of Transportation or designee may, in addition to any other penalty, suspend the parking privileges of any individual found to be in violation of the following:

-Chronic offenders are subject to escalating punitive enforcement measures that include, but are not limited to, booting of the vehicle on each subsequent violation, towing of vehicle on each subsequent violation, increasing boot removal fees, revocation of parking privileges and/or (as applicable) referral to the Office of Student Conduct.
+Chronic offenders are subject to escalating punitive enforcement measures that include, but are not limited to, booting of the vehicle on each subsequent violation, increasing boot removal fees, towing of vehicle on each subsequent violation, revocation of parking privileges and/or (as applicable) referral to the Office of Student Conduct.
 Employees may be referred to their appropriate administrator.

 5.5 Payment of Fines, Fees and Charges